vic-ma/howtodismantle.github.io/_posts/2025-05-04-SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.md

 For this article, we will use a Hana instance hosted in SAP BTP---a cloud service from SAP.
 For Hana instances that are hosted elsewhere (e.g. AWS, Azure, on-prem), the steps are almost identical.
 The only thing that changes is the structure of the SQL endpoint.

 The following screenshot shows our Hana instance, as it appears in our Hana administration dashboard.
-To [get the SQL endpoint](https://help.sap.com/docs/hana-cloud-data-lake/interactive-sql-dbisql-context-sensitive-help-for-data-lake-relational-engine/get-sap-hana-database-connection-properties) for our system, we perform these steps:
+To [get the SQL endpoint](https://help.sap.com/docs/hana-cloud-data-lake/interactive-sql-dbisql-context-sensitive-help-for-data-lake-relational-engine/get-sap-hana-database-connection-properties) for our database, we perform these steps:
 1. Open the context menu for our endpoint.
 2. Select **Copy SQL Endpoint**

-We open the context menu on our the Hana instance, and we copy the SQL endpoint for accessing the system.
-We will need this later.

 ![image](/assets/2025-05-04/010.png)

-## Set up the client tools
+## Set up client tools

-We will use the Hana ODBC driver to access the system.
+We will use the Hana ODBC driver to access the database.
 It can be download from the [Hana tools website](https://tools.hana.ondemand.com/#hanatools).
 We will need the 64 bit binaries for windows.
 After unzipping the file we can launch the executable dbinst.exe to install all necessary client libraries, which includes the ODBC driver.

 ![image](/assets/2025-05-04/010.png)